Content control: How is harmful and useless content controlled in my computing environments?

 Syntax checking, including length, symbol sequence, bounds for the specific input in situation, and program state should be applied at every input to every program and should be explicitly mandated at every input involving another computer, program, or a human being, including within any program that interacts with a network.
 Syntax checking in the context of the program state is particularly effective at assuring that only valid inputs appear in each situation within a software process.
 This eliminates all of the methods commonly used to break out of the normal operation of software.
 Syntax checking is sometimes also used in outbound controls (e.g. to detect plaintext social security numbers as part of DLP) but is of limited utility.
 As a fundamental notion, in order to meet this condition, input checking as a function of state at each point where input could cause harm should be done and only known valid inputs should be allowed to pass.
+At a minimum such checks should include minimum and maximum input length and allowed symbols.

 Redundancy for verification should be used to verify inputs with increasing amounts of redundancy used as the consequences or wrong inputs increase.
 For all entries associated with addresses or similar locations, postal codes should be verified against states and addresses, and address checks against names should also be applied where feasible.
 Redundant verification should also be used by creating more sensors and communications in higher consequence situations.